gencat/ICGC-100cims/README.md

 The geoinformation we have used to create this scenario is our 5 meters resolution digital terrain model of Catalonia.

+## Installation
+Copy the files within a folder on a web server

 More information at http://betaportal.icgc.cat/wordpress/catalunya-en-3d-en-el-teu-navegador/

 ![alt text](http://betaportal.icgc.cat/wordpress/wp-content/uploads/2015/01/100cims1.png "App example")